EmFib/music_for_the_future/README.md

 *For Data Collection and Cleaning/Pre-Processing, see notebook: [01_scraping_viral_50_it_sp_gr](capstone/code/01_scraping_viral_50_it_sp_gr.ipynb)*

 #### *Viral 50 Songs*

-I got my the Viral 50 songs from Spotify Charts using the [fycharts](https://github.com/kelvingakuo/fycharts), a complete python package will excellent documentation on the github repo.
+I got my the Viral 50 songs from Spotify Charts using [fycharts](https://github.com/kelvingakuo/fycharts), a complete python package with excellent documentation on the github repo.
 I ran code similar to the following to get the daily Viral 50 songs from Italy, Spain, and Greece.
 I collected the songs from January 1, 2017 - February 20, 2021 in year-long chunks.
-Though I ended up doing modeling only on the Italy data, I at the point of collection I was unsure exactly how the project would ensue, and I used the Spain and Greece data heavily during EDA to explore connections to the patterns I saw in the Italy music.

 ```python
   api = SpotifyCharts()
   connector = sqlalchemy.create_engine("sqlite:///../dataa/italy_2017_v50.db", echo=False)
   api.viral50Daily(output_file = "../data/italy_2017_v50.csv", output_db = connector, webhook = ["https://mywebhookssite.com/post/"], start = "2017-01-01", end = "2017-12-31", region = "it")
 ```

+Though I ended up doing modeling only on the Italy data, at the point of collection I was unsure exactly how the project would ensue, and I used the Spain and Greece data heavily during EDA to explore connections to the patterns I saw in the Italy music.

+>_**Why Italy?**_
+>+ When I embarked on this project, I thought I might look at the correlation between audio features and the upsurge of COVID-19.
+Since Italy was hit very hard by COVID before its European neighbors Greece and Spain, I was curious to look at whether patterns appeared there sooner than in the other countries.
+Plus, I have family in Italy and love the country deeply.
+(Wine, pasta, romance, anarchy.... who doesn't love Italy?!)
+> + As the project progressed, however, I realized that showing COVID correlation with any clarity was a much more involved task, and the patterns and predictive power of audio features themselves became a much more salient storyline to pursue.
+While I may look at correlation between the music and the pandemic in the future, this was not an accessible place to begin.

 #### *Audio Features*